 What the Hell Is Going on with Christopher Nolan's Next Movie, 'Tenet'?

 Blockbuster movies have mostly been put on hold since early March in the wake of the coronavirus pandemic.
 Currently, the number one movie of 2020 at the box office is Bad Boys for Life, a sequel that came out in January.
 (Sonic the Hedgehog is number three.)
-And while we really have no idea when this will all be over and lockdowns will lift in film hubs and big cities like New York and Los Angeles, studios are still holding out hope that by mid-July people will want (and will be able) to return to movie theaters.
-Driving this optimism is Tenet, the latest mysterious offering from Christopher Nolan.
+And while we really have no idea when this will all be over and lockdowns will lift in film hubs and big cities like New York and Los Angeles, as recently as May studios were still holding out hope that people would want (and would be able) to return to movie theaters this summer.
+Driving this optimism was Tenet, the latest mysterious offering from Christopher Nolan.
+But as virus cases have ticked up across the country the likelihood of Tenet actually debuting seems more and more far-fetched.

 There are now even more question marks surrounding this movie, which already had a lot of question marks surrounding it.
 Not only do we have really no idea if this movie will actually come out when it is supposed to, we also have very little sense of what it's even about.